Most of the Remixes

-Most of the Remixes is the shortened title of a remix compilation album by Belgian electronic music group Soulwax.
+Most of the Remixes is a remix compilation album by Belgian electronic music group Soulwax.
 It was released on 22 October 2007, and features a collection of remixes made by Soulwax for other artists.
 The album's full title contains 552 characters of text and 103 words.

 Background

 The remix album is noted for having a 552-character album title, about 100 characters more than the Fiona Apple album When the Pawn..., which previously held the record for being the longest title for a major label album.
 This was later surpassed by the 2008 Chumbawamba album The Boy Bands Have Won..., with its full title containing 865 characters of text.